ddev/ddev/README.md

 ## Getting Started - Documentation
 Once you've installed ddev, check out the [ddev Documentation Site](https://ddev.readthedocs.io) for information on how to get started and how to use ddev.

+## Support
+If you've encountered trouble using ddev, please use these resources to get help with your issue:

+1. Please review the [ddev Documentation](https://ddev.readthedocs.io) to ensure your question isn't answered there.
+2. Review the [ddev issue queue](https://github.com/drud/ddev/issues) to see if an issue similar to yours already exists.
+3. If you've exhausted these options and still need help, please [file an issue](https://github.com/drud/ddev/issues/new) following the pre-populated guidelines and our [Contributing Guidelines](https://github.com/drud/ddev/blob/master/CONTRIBUTING.md) as best as possible.

 ## Contributing
 Interested in contributing to ddev?
 We would love your suggestions, contributions, and help!
 Please review our [Guidelines for Contributing](https://github.com/drud/ddev/blob/master/CONTRIBUTING.md), then [create an issue](https://github.com/drud/ddev/issues/new) or open a pull request!